 You can identify your local AAC and find out other useful information on training from the following website: www.australianapprenticeships.gov.au

-In summary, training your staff is a very beneficial thing, both for your business and the trainees involved.
+In summary, training your staff is beneficial both for your business and the trainees involved.
 It can be done in a very cost efficient manner that helps secure not only the future of your own business, but our industry as a whole, by improving the skills of our people and the quality of the products we make.